makrai/notes/chi20-univ-gramm-rel-BERT-ACL.md

 * we extend recent work on finding syntactic trees in internal representations to the multilingual setting
-* syntactic tree distances in languages other than English, and that these subspaces are approximately shared across languages.
-Motivated by these results, we present an unsupervised analysis method that provides evidence mBERT learns representations of syntactic dependency labels:
+* syntactic tree distances in languages other than English, and that
+* these subspaces are approximately shared across languages.
+Motivated by these
+* we present an unsupervised analysis method that provides evidence mBERT learns representations of syntactic dependency labels:
 * clusters which largely agree with the Universal Dependencies taxonomy